Cape Cornwall

 Cape Cornwall (Kilgoodh, meaning "goose back") is a small headland in West Cornwall, England.
 It is 4 miles north of Land's End near the town of St Just.
 Until the first Ordnance Survey in the early 19th-century, Cape Cornwall was believed to be the most westerly point in Cornwall.

 Most of the headland is owned by the National Trust.
 National Coastwatch has a look-out on the seaward side.
 The only tourist infrastructure at present is a car park (owned by the National Trust), public toilets, and a refreshments counter during the summer.

 The Brisons, two offshore rocks, are located approximately 1 mile southwest of Cape Cornwall.
 They mark the starting line of the annual swimming race ending at Priest Cove.

 Etymology

 The name Cape Cornwall appeared first on a maritime chart around the year 1600.
 The original Cornish name, Kilgoodh Ust, dates back to 1580.
 In English it translates to "goose-back at St Just", a reference to the shape of the cape.
 Later versions of the name dropped the 'Ust'.
 An alternative name, Penn Kernow, is a recent translation back to Cornish of the English.

-A cape is the point of land where two bodies of water meet.
-Cape Cornwall is one of only two capes in the United Kingdom, the other being Cape Wrath in North West Scotland.